Henry Vane the Elder: Political advancement

 In February and again in September 1629, and in 1630, King Charles sent Vane to Holland in the hope of negotiating a peace between the United Provinces and Spain, and obtaining the restoration of the Electorate of the Palatinate by Spanish means.
 In September 1631, Vane was sent to Germany to negotiate with Gustavus Adolphus of Sweden.
 As King Charles merely offered the king of Sweden £10,000 per month, and expected him to pledge himself to restore the Palatinate, Gustavus rejected the proposed alliance.
 Vane's negotiations were also hindered by a personal quarrel with Gustavus, but he gave great satisfaction to his own master.
-Cottington wrote to Vane "Through your wise and dexterous carriage of that great business, you have saved his majesty's money and his honour".
+Lord Cottington wrote to Vane "Through your wise and dexterous carriage of that great business, you have saved his majesty's money and his honour".

-A letter from Sir Tobie Matthew to Vane, written about the same time, adds further testimony of Vane's favour at court.
+A letter from Sir Tobias Matthew to Vane, written about the same time, adds further testimony of Vane's favour at court.
 Clarendon, who is throughout very hostile to Vane, describes him as a man 'of very ordinary parts by nature, and he had not cultivated them at all by art, for he was very illiterate.
 But being of a stirring and boisterous disposition, very industrious and very bold, he still wrought himself into some employment.'

 Clarendon continues that for the office of controller and similar court offices, Vane was very fit, and if he had never taken other preferment he might probably have continued a good subject, for he had no inclination to change, and in the judgment he had liked the government both of church and state, and only desired to raise his fortune, which was not great, and which he found many ways to improve'.